How to transfer Microsoft Office Suite to a different PC or user

-Don’t we love it when companies listen to our complains and when they make changes to their policies, product agreements just to suit our needs?
-Such was the case with Microsoft and its latest Office – the 2013 edition.
-Many consumers (me included) were seriously angered by the fact that according to the latest policy change, we were not allowed to transfer 2013 to a different computer or users.
+Don’t we love it when companies listen to our complaints and when they make changes to their policies, product agreements just to suit our needs?
+Such was the case with Microsoft and its Office products – the 2013 edition.
+Many consumers (me included) were seriously angered by the fact that according to the latest policy change, we were not allowed to transfer Office to a different computer or users.
 Microsoft made this change, obviously, to stimulate sales.

 The single way and condition under which we could transfer Office 2013, according to previous rules, was only if the PC failed under warranty.
 Thank God, Microsoft has listened to the “feedback of the users” (I’d say outcry) and has decided to make some changes in order to restore our rights of transferring.
 Thus, we have the same rights as we did with Office 2010.